 Flags of Other Finnic Nations

-forest guerillas
+forest guerillas forest guerillas

-Finnic (or Baltic Finnic) nations refer to a group of people primarily found in Northern Europe and northwestern Russia, whose languages belong to the Finnic branch of the Uralic language family.
+F innic (or Baltic Finnic) nations refer to a group of people primarily found in Northern Europe and northwestern Russia, whose languages belong to the Finnic branch of the Uralic language family.
 The most prominent Finnic nations are the Estonians and Finns with their own independent nations, while smaller groups, such as Karelians, Kvens and Setos exist as minorities in Russia, Scandinavia and the Baltics.
 Many of these smaller nations face threats as minorities due to assimilation, economic hardships, and historical repressions.
 In recent years there have been efforts to improve the state of their languages and cultures.
 New flags and symbols have been created to represent these nations in order create wider awareness and recognition for them.

 1. Estonians